iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.phe.couchto5K 1 reviews"/>
 </p>

+> Downloaded 3 times but app freezing at the "let's get started" page.
+To tech support to sort it out!<br> :date: __2021-05-20 21:49:04__

+> Did run 1.
+Tapped on run 2 the next time, but played run 1.
+Managed to get it to play run 2, but only recording that I've done the first run!<br> :date: __2021-05-20 00:01:32__

+> After downloading the app... the app wouldn't move past the "Ready" screen.
+Even for me as an utter couch potato expected that I was going have to do some sort of exercise!<br> :date: __2021-05-18 21:05:43__

+> WHERE HAS MICHAEL JOHNSON GONE?!!!<br> :date: __2021-05-15 11:25:44__

 > Closes down when in use very annoying when your trying to run 11/05/2021 still closes down never closed down on my Samsung phone<br> :date: __2021-05-11 18:59:01__